What Ever Happened to SpongeBob?: Production

 Ray Liotta guest starred in the episode.

 "What Ever Happened to SpongeBob?", also known as "WhoBob WhatPants?", was a special episode written by Casey Alexander, Zeus Cervas, and Steven Banks.
 The animation and supervising director was Alan Smart.
 Alexander and Cervas also functioned as storyboard directors.
 The episode was first announced by Nickelodeon on September 24, 2008, on a press release.
 According to the network, SpongeBob "wanders the ocean, a stranger in his own pants," and finds himself in a rough part of New Kelp City, where he faces off against the Boys' gangleader, Liotta's character.

 The episode originally aired in the United States on October 13, 2008.
 From October 3, 2008, TurboNick featured a special playlist of content dedicated to the episode, including a sneak-peek of the special, themed episodes, short-form content, song clips, and an instant replay of the special following the television premiere.
-Nick.com, in 2008, presented a new game called "SpongeBob SquarePants: WhoBob WhatPants?" to celebrate the episode's television airing.
+Nick.com, on October 2, 2008, presented an online game called "SpongeBob SquarePants: WhoBob WhatPants???" to celebrate the episode's television airing.
 The episode also features SpongeBob's signature sea chanty altered to "WhoBob WhatPants?" during the chorus answers in the title sequence.

 In addition to the regular cast, the late Ray Liotta guest starred in the episode as the voice of the leader of New Kelp City's Bubble Poppin' Boys gang, and the main villain in the episode.

 On October 14, 2008, "What Ever Happened to SpongeBob?" became available in the DVD compilation called SpongeBob's WhoBob WhatPants, along with six other episodes including "Goo Goo Gas", "The Two Faces of Squidward", "SpongeHenge", "Banned in Bikini Bottom", and "Stanley S. SquarePants".
 It also became available in the SpongeBob SquarePants: Season 5, Vol. 2 DVD on November 18, 2008.
 On September 22, 2009, "What Ever Happened to SpongeBob?" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.